-- FOR each of the three nominees for director; - FOR the advisory approval of our executive compensation; - FOR the approval of the Cabot Corporation Amended and Restated 2017 Long-Term Incentive Plan; and - FOR the ratification of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2021.
+- FOR each of the four nominees for director; - FOR the advisory approval of our executive compensation; and - FOR the ratification of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 30, 2022.

 Who is entitled to vote?